by JSAGL and Starsky Hutch 76

 Hank Heywood III stood in his grandfather’s office.
 On the wall hung a larger-than-life portrait of the old man himself.
 What an arrogant, pompous bastard, Hank thought.
 What kind of egomaniac would you have to be to have someone paint a portrait like this?
 He shook his head.
 That’s easy.
 The kind that would let your father serve in a war and die and turn your grandson into a walking metal freak.

 Walking over to the desk, Hank noted that it, too, was larger than necessary.
 It was made out of mahogany, adorned with gold, and seemed as wide as a football field.
 Well, maybe not that wide.

 On the desk were the usual trappings, plus something that struck Hank as odd: pictures.
 There was one of Hank, Hank’s parents, grandmother, and a picture of some people Hank didn’t recognize.
 They were costumed heroes to be sure, but none Hank had ever seen.
-He turned the picture over and saw some writing on the back: “1942: Me, Johnny, Libby, John, Sir Justin, Danette and Robotman.
+He turned the picture over and saw some writing on the back: “1942: Me, Johnny, Libby, Jonathan, Sir Justin, Danette and Robotman.
 The best friends a guy could have.”

 Granddad had friends?
 Hank knew that his grandfather had fought the Nazis on Earth-Two as Commander Steel, but he never imagined that anyone liked him.

 The door opened, and a middle-aged man walked in — David Cranston, Hank, Sr.’s attorney.
 “Hank, I hate to bother you, but we’ve got a problem.”

 “What’s that, David?”

 “Are you familiar with the term hostile takeover?”